Dec 14, 2010

 JAD: Like, why do people have families?

-LYNN LEVY: You know, go it alone, like he has.
+LYNN: You know, go it alone, like he had.

 OREN HARMAN: And yet, family persists.
 And there should be a good reason for it.